Secure storage and backup of research data is essential to any research project.

 - Save work on the F: drive or V: drive

 - Request storage space on the V: drive through the IT Service Desk

-- Request a SharePoint site through the IT Service Desk, to facilitate collaboration and store project documentation
+- Set up a SharePoint/Teams site to facilitate collaboration and store project documentation

 - Office 365 account facilitates collaboration, enables file access across multiple devices, and includes 1 Terabyte of storage through OneDrive.